September 9, 2021

 How to Rent

 Find your nearest station and unlock one of the red bikes by downloading the Capital Bikeshare app.
 If you are a user of the Lyft app, you can also unlock a bike and pay for a single trip.
 You can use the system map or mobile app to find real-time bike availability.
-Take a single 30-minute trip for just $2 or purchase a 24-hour pass for $8 per day.
-Rides over 30 minutes will incur usage fees.
+Take a single trip for just $1 to unlock and $0.05/min on a classic bike or $0.15/min on an ebike or purchase a 24-hour pass for $8 per day for unlimited 45 min rides on classic bikes and discounted rate on ebikes.
+Rides over 45 minutes will incur usage fees.
 One credit card can be used for up to two bikes.

 How to Return